Contributions caps and taxation of contributions

 Standard 'Bring-forward rule'

-Clients under age 65 at any time in a financial year may effectively bring-forward up to two years' worth of non-concessional cap for that income year, allowing them to contribute a greater amount (ie up to $300,000 in 2017-18) without exceeding their non-concessional cap.
+Members under age 65 at any time in a financial year may effectively bring-forward up to two years' worth of non-concessional cap for that income year, allowing them to contribute a greater amount (ie up to $300,000 in 2019-20) without exceeding their non-concessional cap.
 This is known as the 'bring-forward rule'.

-The number of years' that may be brought forward into the current financial year is determined by the client's total superannuation balance at 30 June 2017, as shown in the table below.
+The number of years' that may be brought forward into the current financial year is determined by the member's total superannuation balance at 30 June 2019, as shown in the table below.

 |$1.6 million or more||Nil||Nil||Nil|

 If maximum contributions are brought forward into the current financial year, the person will not be able to make further non-concessional contributions during the bring forward period.

 The 'bring-forward rule' is not retrospective.
 That is, if a person has not made non-concessional contributions for several years in the past, this cannot be added to their non-concessional contribution limit for the current financial year.
 The non-concessional contributions caps operate on a 'use it or lose it' basis.

 Once non-concessional contributions are made in excess of $100,000 in a financial year, the 'bring-forward rule' is automatically invoked (no election is required).

 $1.6 million total super balance threshold applies throughout bring forward period